-Where possible, cancellations should be made before accreditation.
-Any cancellation of an athlete during accreditation without replacement will result in a penalty (see below):
+Whenever possible, cancellations should be made before accreditation.
+Any cancellation of an athlete during accreditation without replacement will result in the following penalty:

 - If registered athletes are cancelled during accreditation without previous notification to IJF, a penalty of 100 USD per athlete will apply. - This penalty will be charged by the IJF to the National Federation. - The local organiser has the right to charge cancellation fees as detailed in the event outlines.